zhiwenh/delib/README.md

 | --- | --- | --- |
 | name | <code>string</code> | Name of built contract |

 <a name="Ethereum+init"></a>
 #### delib.eth.init(rpcHost, rpcPort) ⇒ <code>Web3</code>
 Initializes a RPC connection with an Ethereum node.
 The RPC provider can be set in the ```delib.js``` config file or you can pass it in as arguments.
-This needs to be called before performing any methods.
+This needs to be called before performing any methods that interact with an Ethereum node.

 **Returns**: <code>Web3</code> - The Web3 object being used as a provider (RPC or IPC).